sirdx/Pegasustan/README.md

 - ru (Russian)
 - it (Italian)
 - es (Spanish)

-## Notice
-This project is in no way affiliated with Pegasus Airlines.
-This is just a hobby project created for fun.

 ## Contributing
 There is a lot of to discover and add.